tchoforwilson/escrow-backend/readme.md

 # Transaction
  1. Transaction has item (name, price,category, description), title, currency, user role (buyer/seller), date and inspection days
- 2. A transaction is made by the user
+ 2. A transaction is made by the user whose role can either be a seller or buyer